Chike1990/TodoList/README.md

 # ToDo List App

 Todo List is a web application that allows users to add/remove the list of "to-dos".
 It provides an interface for adding to do activities, for visualizing the list of added tasks to complete.
-This is achieved using plain HTML, CSS, JavaScript objects, arrays, DOM, and basic events.
+This is achieved using plain HTML, CSS, JavaScript objects, arrays, DOM, basic events, and webpack.

 ![Screenshot](src/project_creenshot.png)